DarianHarrison/ignition_9/README.md

-### 4. Build and deploy to Flash
+### 4. Build and deploy to Flash and Run

-Before cross compiling you have to download a pre-compiled version of the standard library for your target.
+0. Before cross compiling you have to download a pre-compiled version of the standard library for your target.
 ```bash
 rustup target add thumbv7em-none-eabihf
 ```